About Services Volunteer Donate Contact Events

 Contact Us

-The Little Tokyo Public Safety Association (LTPSA) Koban is located in the heart of Little Tokyo at the corner of Judge John Aiso Street and East First Street.
+The Little Tokyo Public Safety Association (LTPSA - Koban) is located in the heart of Little Tokyo at the corner of Judge John Aiso Street and E. First Street.

 Our Address: